gorgexec/MvvmCore/README.md

 * ViewModel instance created with necessary dependencies, injected to the activity and accessible through `model()` method of the corresponding activity.
 * Layout elements accessible through `binding()` activity method.
 * Initialized `NavController` accessible through `nav()`activity method.
 * Option to subscribe and respond to any view model-issued event with the help of `subscribeNotification()` method.
 In some cases it's necessary to inform activity about some event has occured in view model.
 E.g. as the `ViewModel` doesn't have direct `Context` reference, one of the ways to finish `Activity` from `ViewModel` is to send corresponding notification to it.
 In terms of Android architecture components recomendations usually this is done by introducing somekind of `LiveData` view model property, that is subscribed by `Activity`.
-But sometimes that becomes boring when multiple cases in several views takes place.
+But sometimes that becomes boring when multiple cases in several views take place.

 ### Fragment
 There are MvvmCore base classes  `FragmentCore`, `BindableFragmentCore` that should be extended.